In this post, I want to get personal and share some of the mistakes I made when I first started teaching piano.

 Do you remember the time when teachers were the people who knew everything and students were the vessels that needed filling up with their information?

-In some studios, this might still be the case but most of us in education are now realising that the internet and technology is making this role more and more redundant.
+In some studios, this might still be the case but most of us in education are now realising that the internet and technology are making this role more and more redundant.
 The value of a teacher is now as a guide and mentor, not as a know-all.

 As a beginner teacher, I was often worried about what students would think if I didn’t know an answer or made a mistake in front of them.
 This is understandable given that I was also questioning my own abilities!